Self-Driving Cars Are Stuck In Park Without This...

 Why AV requires more than just a large volume of data

 In the case of advancing progress on autonomous vehicles, smart training data may be more important than big data.
-It means knowing when to discard data.
+This means knowing when to discard data.
 For example, you don’t want your model to adopt driving behaviors from a bad driver who cuts people off and tailgates.
 It means getting high quality annotations that provide proper context for the model to learn from.
 It means finding more and more edge case scenarios to teach the model, because driving mistakes can be a matter of life and death.
 So, not only is it important to collect enough data that includes a variety of scenarios to teach the model how to react to other drivers, that data must be thoroughly and properly annotated.